inf3rno/e2e/README.md

 Be aware that you need to add the `--no-sandbox` flag in your Karma config if you want to run Chrome in a container.

 Another option to use headless Chrome without Xvfb.

-### since Chrome 70 this library works only on localhost origins

-For now I skip the remote tests.
-At least the local server tests still work, losing those would kill this library...

-I have already sent a bug report, but I don't have high hopes to get back the remote page loading feature.

-Shame on you Chrome developers! :S

 ## API documentation